mlm-games/just-keep-chasing/README.md

 ## 🎮 Development Status

-Current Version: 0.?.0 (Pre-alpha)
+Current Version: 0.7.1 (Pre-alpha)

 ### Known Issues
 - FIXME or HACK entries
-- Placeholder artwork needs replacement
+- artwork needs replacement

-## 📞 Contact

-- [Project discussion forum/channel] Later in masto or lemmy?

 ## 🙏 Acknowledgments

 - [Credits for any assets/resources used](credits.md)
-- Contributors
+- And all the Contributors

 ---